SpeedCodeNpo/ng-exercises/README.md

 ## Ng Exercises
-Welcome to Speed Code Exercises
+- Welcome to Speed Code Exercises
-This is the solution for assignment: card-20230516-1220
+- Solution for assignment: card-20230516-1220

 ## This branch is the solution for card-20230516-1220
 - GitHub link: https://github.com/SpeedCodeNpo/ng-exercises/tree/card-20230616-1220-s